GMMTeam/GMM/GMM/README.md

 > J. Vanek, L. Machlica, J. Psutka, "Estimation of Single-Gaussian and Gaussian Mixture Models for Pattern Recognition", Progress in Pattern Recognition, Image Analysis, Computer Vision, and Applications Lecture Notes in Computer Science, 2013.

-If you train a model from huge amount of feature vectors, that would not fir into the memory at once, you can divide the feature vectors to separate files and use the option `--file-by-file` (see also the option `--prm-buffer SIZE`).
+If you train a model from huge amount of feature vectors, that would not fit into the memory at once, you can divide the feature vectors to separate files and use the option `--file-by-file` (see also the option `--prm-buffer SIZE`).
 The algorithm will iterate through all the files without storing them in the memory at once.
 Check and turn off the option `--model-file-mode` if it is on.

-If you train a model from scratch, you could appreciate the option `--tmp-N X`, which is used to save temporary models after specified number of splits.
+If you train a model from scratch, you could appreciate the option `--tmp-N X`, which is used to save temporary models after specified number of splits (*X*).
 If something goes wrong during the estimation process, you can use one of these models as the initial model (option `--in-UBM`) and do not have to start from the beginning.

 #### option `--in-classes`
 * assume a set of *N* files with feature vectors: fileFV_1.prm, fileFV_2.prm, ..., fileFV_N.prm stored in dir/myDir/
-* several models can be trained each from (not strictly) different files
+* several models can be trained, each from (not strictly) different files
-* at first a file myModels.txt has to be created containing information on which model to train from which file
+* at first, a file myModels.txt has to be created with information which model to train from which file
 * one line of myModels.txt represents a list of files separated by space, which should be used to train a model, which name is the first element on the line
-* example of myModels.txt:
+* example of myModels.txt (*L* models should be trained):

         model_1 fileFV_1 fileFV_2 fileFV_3
         model_2 fileFV_4 fileFV_5